gymshark/ios-stack-kit/README.md

 ### Spacing

-At somepoint you will want to provide some spacing between your items.
+At some point, you will want to provide some spacing between your items.
 Thankfully with UIStackViews this is simple.
 We can chain off the specific stack using the `.spacing` function.
 As well as this we can also add some unique spacing in places where required using the `Spacing` class.
-Its worth noting that you will want to use this class when you would like the remaining area in a Stack to be taken up by an empty view.
+It's worth noting that you will want to use this class when you would like the remaining area in a Stack to be taken up by an empty view.

 ---